An Account of my Journey into the World of Out of Body Experiences and Projection.

 Around the age of 12, I came across some books by Robert Monroe, an author and researcher of Out of Body Experiences.
 From the experiences recorded in one of his books Journeys Out Of The Body, I began to understand that while my experiences were unusual, they weren’t something to fear or be ashamed of.
 It seemed there were many people throughout the world searching for how to have an OBE!

 The closest analogy of this loss of clarity that can occur is similar to the experience of falling out of a state of lucid dreaming.
-When we become aware that we are dreaming within a dream, we can begin to take control over our actions and our dream environment.
+When we become aware that we are dreaming within a dream, we can begin to interact and influence the state around us.
 But this awareness and power can all be lost in a heartbeat if we get distracted and lose the awareness that we are in fact dreaming.
-What was a lucid dream quickly phases back into a normal unconscious dream environment where anything goes.

 Over the next couple of decades I would experience well over a thousand Out of Body Experiences and they ranged in experience.
 As I mentioned, in the early days they were often frightening, but eventually they became very adventurous and sometimes I looked forward to a night of exploration and travel.
 There were even some extra-extraordinary experiences I can recall including some remote viewings of bases on the backside of our moon!
-Another one during my university days when I awoke to find myself soaring like a rocket though outer space.
+Another one during my university days was especially memorable- I awoke to find myself soaring like a rocket though outer space.
 I have never before or since experienced such speed or traveled so far during an OBE.
 I was traveling like light itself!
 I was so shocked by the experience, I immediately wiggled my toes to snap out of it.
 Sometimes I wonder how far I could have gone and what I might have discovered if I had allowed that experience to continue.

 Eventually, the novelty of OBEs wore off and I once again found myself longing for a normal sound sleep.
 I really did try to make the most of my experiences.
 After all, I conquered a lot of fears of the unknown and I journeyed in psychic spaces on a nightly basis- experiences many people would give their left toe for (although that would be a very sad irony!)
 Nevertheless, it would take another decade before I discovered how to finally put my OBEs to bed and an additional several years before I realized how to transition from OBE's into Lucid Dreams!

 In 2009 I was reading Oliver Sack’s book Musicophilia about people who heard music in their head as clearly as if it were playing on a loud speaker in a room.
 At one point, Sacks describes some studies of epileptic patients who would experience these auditory hallucinations or ‘auras’ as a precursor to an oncoming seizure.
 What struck me was the way he described the subjects’ aura experiences and the physiological triggers for their hallucinations.
 This was huge for me because the auras these patients experienced were very similar to my initial out of body experiences.